VonSpecht/Saatutka/README.md

 # Säätutka (Weather Radar)
-A very simple and responsive web application (PHP/JS) for looking a local temperature using OpenWeatherMap API.
+A very simple and responsive web application (PHP/JS) for looking a current local temperature using OpenWeatherMap API.

 A working example can be find here: https://henritikkanen.info/temp/saatutka